tbleckert/react-select-search/README.md

 You will also need some CSS to make it look right.
 Example theme can be found in [style.css](style.css).

+## Use with SSR

+For you with SSR you might need to use the commonjs bundle (react-select-search/dist/cjs).
+If you want to utilise the example theme ([style.css](style.css)) you need to check if you're build script manipulates class names, for example minifies them.
+If that's the case, you can use CSS modules to get the class names from the style.css file and apply them using the [className function](#custom-class-names).
+Example can be seen [here](stories/3-Custom.stories.js#L64) as well as here https://react-select-search.com/?path=/story/custom--css-modules.

 ## Headless mode with hooks

 If you want complete control (more than styling and [custom renderers](#custom-renderers)) you can use hooks to pass data to your own components and build it yourself.